 There's no way to get around it – the Fitbit Ionic is ugly.
 It's not absurdly ugly, it won't burn your eyes off, but smartwatches have come a long way in design since the Blaze first debuted.
 The Ionic keeps the Blaze's angular look, and while we found it grew on us during testing, it's sure to put a lot of people off.

 On the other hand, the Ionic is impressive in how it crams a whole bunch of technology into a slim, lightweight case.
-You've got GPS, NFC, enough battery for four days of life and multiple sensors in a 50m waterproof square.
+You've got GPS, NFC, enough battery for four or five days of life and multiple sensors in a 50m waterproof square.
 Like the Blaze, there are three buttons on display here.
 You can use the display to touch your way around Fitbit OS, but if your hands are wet or if you're in the water you may have an easier way around with some tactility.

-However, in the looks department it still doesn't measure up to the Apple Watch.
+However, in the looks department, it still doesn't measure up to the Apple Watch.
 Despite a design that's nearly three years old, the Watch is easier on the eyes.
 It's nowhere near as nice as some of the Android Wear smartwatches such as the Michael Kors Grayson, or hybrids like the Fossil Q Accomplice, but it still has less of a tech-on-the-wrist look than the Ionic.

 Variety is the spice of life with the Apple Watch, and nothing has changed with Series 3.
 You have two different case sizes (38mm and 42mm), three different materials (aluminum, stainless steel and ceramic) and a whole lot of different colours.
 With the Series 3, you can get the LTE in the whole range, but non-LTE only comes in aluminium.
 There are also endless band options, from the low-end nylon and sport bands to high-end Milanese Loops and leather bands.

 Another place they both tie is the display, as Fitbit matches the Apple Watch's 1,000-nit OLED display.
 It's worth noting that Apple's OLED display is sapphire crystal on the stainless steel and ceramic models, but slightly worse Ion-X on the aluminium.
 Underneath that display is also a 50m waterproof smartwatch that has both GPS and NFC enabled.
-As for the Ionic, you'll be getting Gorilla Glass 3, which is pretty sturdy.
+As for the Ionic, you'll be getting Gorilla Glass 3, which itself is pretty sturdy.